parilo/tars-rl/README.md

 1. Handy tool for storing and visualizing agents' performance (not good and handy yet)
 2. ~~Simple baselines to evaluate changes made in the code (pendulum and lunar lander)~~
 3. ~~Normalize input observations based on magnitude statistics~~
-4. Make SAC work in Prosthetics environment
+4. Make SAC work in Prosthetics environment (maximum reward is 600 now)

 ### Global TODO list
 1. Efficient distributed prioritized experience replay buffer
 2. ~~Learning with n-step returns~~
 3. ~~Implement other algorithms (SoftAC, Distributional Critic)~~
-4. Implement and test different exploration techniques (Ornstein-Uhlenbeck, gradient, curiosity, SIL)
+4. Implement and test different exploration techniques (Ornstein-Uhlenbeck, ~~gradient~~, curiosity, SIL)
-5. Test whether Layer normalization or Batch normalization improve training
+5. ~~Test whether Layer normalization or Batch normalization improve training~~ (Layer normalization is pretty ok, at least it does not do any harm)
+6. Save some episodes to disk and pretrain new policies (and critics) on them

 ### Ideas to try
 1. ~~Shift positions with respect to pelvis or center mass~~
-2. Penalize for dying (probably not a good idea)
+2. ~~Penalize for dying (probably not a good idea)~~ (not a good idea)
-3. Smart reward shaping (e.g. give some reward for bending a knee or doing a step forward)
+3. ~~Smart reward shaping (e.g. give some reward for bending a knee or doing a step forward)~~ (good idea, without reward bending bonus, agent does not bend its knees)
-4. Take previous action into consideration through residual connection (low priority)
+4. Take previous action into consideration through residual connection (lowest priority, weird idea)
 5. Train gaussian policy with reward equal to the absolute speed (in any direction) and use it as a prior for training policy for moving in particular direction (or along designated speed vector)
 6. Augment training data with rotations in (x,z) plane, especially important for round 2 of the competition
 7. Ensembles of actors and critics
 8. Implement and test Normalized Advantage Functions (NAF) algorithm
+9. Implement and test Latent Space Hierarchial Policies

-### Performance of different approaches
+### Performance of different approaches (START RECORDING PERFORMANCE!!!)
 ```python
 model='3D', prosthetic=True, difficulty=0, seed=25
 ```